fabric-testbed/fabric-docker-images/user_local_jupyter_environment/README.md

 #### 3. **fabric-beyond-bleeding**

-This is the most experimental container, running the `fablib` and Jupyter examples directly from the main branch.
-It includes the latest development changes and is primarily recommended for the FABRIC development team.
+This container is the most experimental version, running `fablib` and Jupyter examples from the main branch.
+It includes the latest development changes and is recommended primarily for the FABRIC development team.

 To start the `fabric-beyond-bleeding` container:
 1. Navigate to the release folder (for example, version `1.7.0`).